inlieuoffun/inlieuoffun.github.io/episodes.md

 Here is a list of all the episodes of *In Lieu of Fun*.
 They are listed in reverse chronological order.
 Each episode date links to its stream on YouTube.
+Note that the labels on some of the early episodes on YouTube are incorrect.
+Rest assured the topics and guests will match even if the numbers do not.

 {% capture newline %}
 {% endcapture %}